 In the first decades of life, data suggests that gender disparities remain relatively small.
 However, as girls grow up, the differences between them and their male peers become astounding:

-- More than 60 percent of illiterate young people in the world are female
+- 59 percent of illiterate young people in the world are female

 - Women and girls collectively spend 200 million hours per day fetching water

 - Approximately 15 million adolescent girls between the ages of 15 and 19 worldwide have experienced forced sex in their lifetime

 An estimated 70% of all victims of modern slavery are women and girls

 Unfortunately, these disparities also persist when it comes to modern slavery — an umbrella term encompassing forms of sexual exploitation, forced labor, trafficking and child marriage.
 The International Labor Organization, in partnership with the Walk Free Foundation, estimates that more than 70 percent of victims are women and children.
 Gender differences are especially prominent when it comes to commercial sexual exploitation and forced marriage, where women and girls represent 99 percent and 84 percent of total victims, respectively.

 In this case, gender norms and trafficking mutually reinforce each other.
 For example, not only do trafficking and child marriage prevent girls from going to school, lack of education can make a child more vulnerable to exploitation in the first place.
 Barriers to girls' education both compromise girls' rights and cost societies an estimated $15 trillion to $30 trillion in lost lifetime productivity and earnings.

 Supporting girls' equity is not only a moral imperative — it's smart economic policy

 The data is clear: Supporting girls' equity is not only a moral imperative.
 It is smart economic policy.